 The AcSB issued CICA Handbook Section 1535, which establishes standards for disclosing information about an entity's capital and how it is managed.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after October 1, 2007.
-Disclosure requirements pertaining to Section 1535 are contained in Note 11.
+Disclosure requirements pertaining to Section 1535 are contained in Note 11 of the Company's November 30, 2008 interim consolidated financial statements.